-A Seattle native, Dow graduated from West Seattle High School and the University of Washington.
-He earned University of Washington post-graduate degrees in law (1989) and urban planning (1992).
+A Seattle native and fourth-generation Washingtonian, Dow graduated from West Seattle High School and the University of Washington (1985), where he also earned post-graduate degrees in law (1989) and urban planning (1992).

 Dow became interested in politics at an early age, and in college served as a legislative intern to 34th District State Sen. Phil Talmadge.
 While helping organize a community effort to preserve open space, he first teamed with County Council member Greg Nickels, with whom he later worked as a legislative aide.
 After graduation, Dow practiced law and worked on a number of community projects in parks and open space, the arts, human services and housing.